 Would you like to know the difference between concrete nouns and abstract nouns?
 Concrete nouns are things that you can experience through your five senses: sight, smell, hearing, taste, and touch.
 On the other hand, abstract nouns refer to ideas and concepts.

-Before we look at concrete nouns, let’s see what a noun is and the different types of nouns.
+Before we look at concrete nouns, let’s see what a noun is and review the different types of nouns.

 Two broad categories of nouns would be the common and proper nouns: